 Why does DKIM store keys in DNS?

-The aim of DKIM was to simplify key management so that there is no need to rely on third-party certificate authorities.
-DKIM stores the public key in DNS, so domain owners can manage the public keys themselves.
+DKIM aimed to simplify key management so that there is no need to rely on third-party certificate authorities.
+DKIM stores the public key in DNS so that domain owners can manage the public DKIM keys themselves.

-Using DNS allows domain owners to authorize specific senders, by placing public keys in separate selector records in DNS.
+Using DNS allows domain owners to authorize specific senders by placing public DKIM keys in separate selector records in DNS.

-DKIM has a number of limitations that make it less than ideal for preventing phishing attacks.
-Because of the limitations, attacks could be executed from anywhere in the world and the domain owner could have no clue.
+DKIM has several limitations that make it less than ideal for preventing phishing attacks.
+Because of the limitations, attacks could be executed from anywhere in the world, and the domain owner could have no clue.
 Here are some reasons why:

-- Mismatched signature: A phishing message can contain a perfectly valid DKIM signature that comes from a completely different from the domain shown in the From field.
+- Mismatched signature: A phishing message can contain a perfectly valid DKIM signature from a different domain shown in the From field.
 The most important address is the domain in the From field.
-This is what humans use to determine who or what a message is coming from.
+Humans use this to determine who or what a message is coming from.

-- Key security: If an attacker acquires a domain’s private key, he or she could start signing messages “as” that domain, and they would pass DKIM validation perfectly.
+- DKIM key security: If an attacker acquires a domain’s private key, they could start signing messages “as” that domain, and they would pass DKIM validation perfectly.

 - No connection: DKIM signatures do not require any kind of connection to the mail servers controlled by the domain owner.